 An unresolved debate exists around the methodology that Islamic feminism follows when interpreting sacred Islamic texts.
 While secular feminists claim that Islamic feminism is defensive and apologetic, orthodox Muslim scholars adhere to traditional interpretations of the Qur'an and Sunnah, claiming that Islamic feminists give misleading readings of Islamic sacred texts (Ahmed-Ghosh, 2008).
-Moroccan writer and sociologist, Fatima Mernissi, is one of the most prominent Islamic feminists.
-In her writings, she has presented unconventional interpretations of the Qur'an and Sunnah and the biography of the Prophet Muhammad, promoting equality between men and women in Islam.
-She has also criticized the social and political conditions that women experience in Morocco and the Arab countries (Malik, 2014).
+Moroccan writer and sociologist Fatima Mernissi is one of the most prominent Islamic feminists.

 Criticisms of Islamic feminists, including Mernissi’s writings, are critiques of their interpretation of specific Quranic verses and Hadiths.
-These critiques are simply old orthodox readings or repeated presentations of Islamic texts, which are believed to support the notion of patriarchy and inequalities between men and women.
+These critiques are old orthodox readings or repeated presentations of Islamic texts, which are believed to support the notion of patriarchy and inequalities between men and women.
 Hence, a new methodology of criticism is needed to reduce the ambiguity around the accuracy and validity of Mernissi's readings of sacred Islamic texts and to assess the extent to which she was apologetic.

 Research Aim